oroinc/documentation/cloud/maintenance/basic-use.rst

 .. note:: You will be prompted to enter a tag or branch to clone the application source file.
 Use valid tag or branch from the Oro application repository (for example, the |1.6| branch or the |1.6.1| tag).

-This command enables maintenance mode just for switching between previous and new application version (in most cases this step takes approximately 10 second).
+This command enables maintenance mode just for switching between the previous and new application versions (in most cases, this step takes up to 2 minutes).

 The purpose of this command is to deploy code changes (without updating dependencies) as quickly as possible.
 The difference between this command and original upgrade: